 It does not matter what cleaning method you choose afterward, sweeping and vacuuming your floors is an essential everyday job you need to think about.
 It should be done daily or at least three times per week.

 You don’t want small rocks brought from outside damage your delicate wooden floors, right?
 The quality doormat will stop most of the dirt coming to your house.
-Check my list of 10 best doormats for hardwood floors and see which suits you best.
+Check my list of 10 best doormats for hardwood floors and 10 best dust mop for hardwood floors and see what suits you best.

 Regarding sweeping, I love Bissell sweeper, but you can use the regular broom as well.

 After you sweep your old hardwood floors, it’s time for cleaning.
 There are a lot of cleaning methods “promoted,” but you need to choose your desired one based on your floor condition.

 2. Step: Old Hardwood floors Cleaning options with Pros and cons.

 Even if the water is one of the biggest enemies to your floors, there are few natural ways of cleaning them.
 One of them is mixing water with dish soap and a more popular alternative – Murphy oil soap.
 Both are incorporated equally.
 Take ¼ cup of soap and pour it into one gallon of water.
 Take your mop, and before applying the mixture to your floors, wrung it well.

 To be extra cautious, you can use dry Swiffer sweeper pads or cloth and wipe your floors after moping it with a water-soap solution.

 - The process includes a lot of water, which is the wooden floor’s biggest enemy.
 In small quantities, it can be beneficial, so you need to be extra careful and wrung your mop well.